Package com.google.cloud.aiplatform.v1

 Immutable.
 HTTP path on the container to send prediction requests to.
 Vertex AI forwards requests sent using [projects.locations.endpoints.predict][google.cloud.aiplatform.v1.PredictionService.Predict] to this path on the container's IP address and port.
 Vertex AI then returns the container's response in the API response.
 For example, if you set this field to `/foo`, then when Vertex AI receives a prediction request, it forwards the request body in a POST request to the `/foo` path on the port of your container specified by the first value of this `ModelContainerSpec`'s [ports][google.cloud.aiplatform.v1.ModelContainerSpec.ports] field.
 If you don't specify this field, it defaults to the following value when you [deploy this Model to an Endpoint][google.cloud.aiplatform.v1.EndpointService.DeployModel]: <code>/v1/endpoints/<var>ENDPOINT</var>/deployedModels/<var>DEPLOYED_MODEL</var>:predict</code> The placeholders in this value are replaced as follows: * <var>ENDPOINT</var>: The last segment (following `endpoints/`)of the Endpoint.name][] field of the Endpoint where this Model has been deployed.
 (Vertex AI makes this value available to your container code as the [`AIP_ENDPOINT_ID` environment variable](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables).) * <var>DEPLOYED_MODEL</var>: [DeployedModel.id][google.cloud.aiplatform.v1.DeployedModel.id] of the `DeployedModel`.
 (Vertex AI makes this value available to your container code as the [`AIP_DEPLOYED_MODEL_ID` environment variable](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables).)

-string predict_route = 6 [(.google.api.field_behavior) = IMMUTABLE];
+string predict_route = 6 [(.google.api.field_behavior) = IMMUTABLE];- Specified by:

 - The predictRoute.